-The diamond drilling program at the Bluebird Prospect (see plan, Figure 4) is planned to comprise up to seven (7) diamond drillholes for a total of up to 1,500m of drilling.
+The diamond drilling program at the Bluebird Prospect (see plan, Figure 4) comprises seven (7) diamond drillholes for a total of up to 1,500m of drilling.
 The program is designed to test the entire thickness of the high-grade copper-gold mineralisation, as well as test the down-dip / plunge extensions of the zone.